ChuLiangFu/ChuLiangFu.github.io/_pages/about.md

 Broken Thoughts for Memory
 ---
 comming soon:
-2022.02 present at quamtum measurement group for introducing persistent homology 2022.03 poster at TMS2022
+2022.02 would present at [quamtum measurement group meeting](https://qm.mit.edu/) about persistent homology 2022.03 poster at TMS2022